 When messaging your chosen influencer, be polite and informal but remember, you’re paying this person for a service.

 Contracts for influencer marketing are essential.
 Think of them as an external agency.
-Dr Laura Scaife advises that, “non-disclosure agreements could be a useful tool before you enter into a full contract while you figure out how to work together.
+Non-disclosure agreements could be a useful tool before you enter into a full contract while you figure out how to work together.
 It’s also really important to get robust contracts in place as once the paid-for posts have been delivered, if you don’t have a robust contract in place the influencer isn’t necessarily at liberty to continue to recommend your product or services.
 Or they may promote a rival product soon after yours.
-You can expect professionalism when working with influencers but it’s not guaranteed, its better for everyone to have something formal in place and most influencers understand and welcome this too.”
+You can expect professionalism when working with influencers but it’s not guaranteed, its better for everyone to have something formal in place and most influencers understand and welcome this too.

 Do you want to give one-off payments to multiple influencers or would you brand benefit from a longer-term relationship?